Ware-Hard-or-Soft/Deep-Reinforcement-Learning-for-AMS-Circuit-Design/README.md

-*Project Overview: A reinforcement learning-based active low-pass filter design optimizer.
+# Project Overview: A reinforcement learning-based active low-pass filter design optimizer.

-*Installation: Steps for setting up the environment, including requirements.txt.
+## Installation: Steps for setting up the environment, including requirements.txt.

-*Usage:
+## Usage:
-(1)Input the netlist or generate by build in funciton in env.py (2)Running the analog simualtion by ngspice
+* Input the netlist or generate by build in funciton in env.py
+* Running the analog simualtion by ngspice
-(3)Setting the reward function based on PPAR metric (4)Check the real time result via callback
+* Setting the reward function based on PPAR metric
+* Check the real time result via callback

-*Similar resuls/notebooks are provided
+## Similar resuls/notebooks are provided

-*Features and Roadmap: Guide the design of AMS circuits for better PPAR, can be generalized to other AMS circuits by inputting the netlist and reward funciton
+* Features and Roadmap: Guide the design of AMS circuits for better PPAR, can be generalized to other AMS circuits by inputting the netlist and reward funciton

-*Code Structure:
+## Code Structure:

-1 src/                     # Code files
+* src/                     # Code files

   1.1 env.py               # Custom environment class (FilterDesignEnv)